AIResearch-Group/FedRE/README.md

 # FedRE

-This is the official implementation of FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning
+This is the official implementation of **FedRE: A Representation Entanglement Framework for Model-Heterogeneous Federated Learning**, accepted to CVPR 2026.

 ## Requirements